 Applications are accepted January 1st through February 1st (Fall Admission).

 Applications are accepted June 1st through July 15th (Spring Admission).

 While we receive many qualified applications, all candidates are required to have a minimum overall GPA of 3.4 and science GPA of 3.0.
 In addition, all prerequisite courses need a grade of B- or better (See BSN Program Prerequisite sheet referenced below for further changes.)

 * Transfer students must complete the University admission application by December 1st (Fall Admission) / May 15th (Spring Admission) and the College of Nursing application by February 1st in order to be considered for admission.
 Failure to follow these steps will result in your application not be considered for admission.

 Upload a typed essay using 12-point font, New Times Roman, and no more than 500-words to the electronic BSN application answering the following questions:

-Official transcripts must be sent to the FSU Admissions Office and the College of Nursing, Student Services office, with application submission.
+Official transcripts must be sent to the FSU Admissions Office.

 •Current FSU students do not have to send transcripts